 - Three references (preferably at least two from academic faculty professors)

 - One copy of official transcripts from all post-secondary institutions attended.
 Note: If one transcript shows transfer credit from another institution, you do not need to provide a transcript from the original institution.

 - 1-3 page professional statement.
 The professional statement is a chance for the applicant to explain their reasons for pursuing graduate study in this field, previous experience and training in this or related fields, and their professional goals.
 Students applying for admission to the MS program, the MS/PhD program, or the PhD program should also indicate their primary areas of research interest and the faculty members they are most interested in studying with.
 MEd students should indicate which emphasis they are applying for in their personal statement.

 - Writing Sample.
-Students applying the MS, MS/PhD, or PhD program must submit an academic writing sample (e.g, senior year paper, literature review paper, honor’s thesis, master’s thesis, or a manuscript published/accepted for publication/summitted for publication).
+Students applying to the MS or PhD program must submit an academic writing sample (e.g, senior year paper, literature review paper, honor’s thesis, master’s thesis, or a manuscript published/accepted for publication/submitted for publication).

 The HDFS Department encourages students to submit the online application form even if they do not yet have the other application materials.
 This can speed up the application process.

 Learn more about international application requirements from the International Programs Center and the Graduate School.

 Deadlines to Apply for Fall Admission

 MS thesis or PhD Program: December 15th